scottellis/sgx-qt-build/README.md

         powervr: driver cannot connect
         Aborted

-You can use fbset for this.
+You can use fbset to fix this.

         root@overo:~# fbset